DrAcula27/CookBook/README.md

 ## Future Work

-- Incorporate an e-commerce aspect to the application where users can purchase the ingredients added to their cart.
+- [ ] Incorporate an e-commerce aspect to the application where:
+  - [ ] users can add recipe ingredients to a shopping cart and
+  - [ ] email a shopping list or "purchase" the ingredients.
-- Add ability to allow users to delete their account.
+- [ ] Add ability to allow users to delete their account.
+- [ ] Add ability for logged-in users to create, read, update, and delete (CRUD) their own recipes.
+  - _User-generated recipes will only be viewable by users that are logged-in and on their profile page._

 ## Attributions